Rock 'n Roll (G.I. Joe): America's Elite

 Rock 'n Roll is a reserve member of the Joes in the America's Elite series.
 He gets called into action alongside Clutch, Gung-Ho, and Wild-Bill in the Special Missions: Japan one-shot comic to help Jinx and Budo stop a plot to overthrow the Japanese government.
 Despite the quartet's lack of stealth skills, Rock 'n Roll and his fellow Joes manage to disguise themselves as obnoxious American businessmen and start a fight in the office of a Japanese businessman who is behind the conspiracy.
 This distraction allows Jinx to infiltrate the facility.
 The entire group is captured but manage to break out when it is revealed that Mistress Armada was secretly backing the coup.
 The Joes soon restore order with help from the Japanese military.

 Rock 'n Roll and Clutch are reactivated again during the World War 3 storyline.
 The duo head to Turkey where they team up with MOSSAD agent Ibraham.
 They investigate a bombing which Ibraham believes might snowball into World War 3.
 Later, they team with the other Joes to stop an assassination attempt at the Israeli 'Wailing Wall'. and battle The Plague, an elite Cobra team.
 While the main Joe force returns to the States, Rock 'n Roll and Clutch remain in the Middle East with Ibraham.
 The three of them celebrate once Cobra is finally defeated.

 G.I.
 Joe Declassified

 Rock 'n Roll is featured in this Devil's Due look back at the early days of the Joe team.
 He, Stalker, Grunt and Zap had been sent into Sierra Gordo to observe the local Liberation Front.
 While discovering the front was actually a murderous terrorist group, they are discovered by enemy forces and forced to retreat.
 The group is confronted with many problems, such as backup being very far away and Stalker's insistence on carrying a wounded prisoner.

 G.I.
 Joe Reloaded

 Rock 'n Roll is heavily featured in the alternate continuity of G.I.
 Joe: Reloaded as he tries to track down a seeming traitor within the team.
+His service history is changed as he is a former Petty Officer First Class from SEAL Team 8.
 Traveling alone for some time, he deals with Snake Eyes, who is a suspect.